bbatsov/batsov.com/_posts/2012-09-09-from-linux-to-osx-1-year-later.md

 Soon I'll blog a little bit more about the practical aspects and implication of the migration.
 Cheers, mates!

-**P.S.
-I've updated the original post a bit to reflect some of the initial feedback I received.**
+**Note:** I've updated the original post a bit to reflect some of the initial feedback I received.